Simon Bates: BBC Radio 1

 Initially a weekend presenter playing new pop records, Bates took over the weekday mid-morning programme in November 1977 and remained for 16 years, with up to 11 million listeners.

-Two long-running features of his programme were "The Golden Hour" and "Our Tune".
-Bates inherited "The Golden Hour" from Tony Blackburn.
+Two long-running features of his programme were The Golden Hour and Our Tune.
+Bates inherited The Golden Hour from Tony Blackburn.
 Listeners had to guess the year from records played and clues given by Bates.

-"Our Tune" ran from 1980 at 11 am.
+Our Tune ran from 1980 at 11 am.
 Over Nino Rota's theme to Franco Zeffirelli's film Romeo and Juliet (1968), Bates read a sentimental story sent by a listener, ending with a record chosen by the correspondent.
 In "The Birthday File" Bates played music by stars celebrating a birthday.

 Bates' programme featured Jonathan King to comment about music and interviewed stars at the BRIT Awards.
 In 1989 his summer series "Round The World" was broadcast from a different country each day.
 He went round the world in 67 days and raised £300,000 for Oxfam.
 Bates presented the Sunday afternoon Top 40 from 2 April 1978 to 26 August 1979 and from 8 January 1984 to 23 September 1984.
-He presented BBC TV's Top of the Pops regularly from 1980 to 1988.
+He presented BBC TV's Top of the Pops regularly from 1979 to 1988.
 He presented the station's roadshow before retiring from the duties after his round-the-world trip in 1989.

 When Matthew Bannister arrived to modernise Radio 1, Bates was thought to be under threat.
 Bannister says in The Nation's Favourite that he feared Bates's supposed subversive influence rather than his broadcasting style.
 Bates resigned in summer 1993 before the station could dismiss him, playing "Life Is a Rock (But the Radio Rolled Me)" by Reunion as his last record.

-Bates was on all five national BBC stations – apart from his stint at BBC Radio 1 and his broadcasts for BBC Radio 2 and BBC Radio 4, he also presented a Prom concert on BBC Radio 3 in 1987 and presented a digest of the daily papers on the original BBC Radio 5 (now BBC Radio Five Live) in 1990.
+Bates has worked on all five analogue national BBC Radio stations.
+Alongside his stint at BBC Radio 1 and his broadcasts for BBC Radio 2 and BBC Radio 4, he also presented a Prom concert on BBC Radio 3 in 1987 and presented a digest of the daily papers on the original BBC Radio 5 in 1990.